singhamandeep31/jotindia.com/README.md

-# hokinai.com
+# jotindia.com
- The personal website of Ujjwal Pandit
+ The best rated Indian Restuarant in Tri-States.